griffio/spring-example03/README.md

 spring-example03
 ================

-Spring Config with web app.
-Shows that a controller stereotype annotation is not needed with scanning, instead compose a "meta" annotation to specify the class is used for request mappings that return a response body.
+Spring Config for a simple Web app.
+Shows that a controller stereotype annotation is not needed, instead compose a "meta" annotation to specify the class is being used for request mappings that also return a response body(Effectively @RestController).

-Only RequestMapping is needed, see org.springframework.web.servlet.mvc.method.annotation.RequestMappingHandlerMapping#isHandler.
+Only RequestMapping is needed for use in MVC.
+See org.springframework.web.servlet.mvc.method.annotation.RequestMappingHandlerMapping#isHandler.